Open all | Close all

 No, completion of our non-credit certificate programs cannot be applied towards UBC degree-credit diploma or degree programs at this time.
 However, some exceptions may apply for programs at other institutions.
 Please speak to the institution to which you are applying regarding their prior learning assessment policies.

-For information regarding parking or transit directions for the UBC Point Grey campus and UBC Robson Square, click here.
+For information regarding parking or transit directions for the UBC Vancouver campus and UBC Robson Square, click here.